ToshioCP/Gtk4-tutorial/src/sec10.src.md

 - 5: The function `import` imports a module.
 In line 5, the gnome module is imported and assigned to the variable `gnome`.
 The gnome module provides helper tools to build GTK programs.
-- 6: The method `.compile_resources` is of the gnome module and compiles files to resources under the instruction of xml file.
+- 6: The method `.compile_resources` is from the gnome module.
+It compiles files to resources, as instructed by the xml file.
-In line 6, the resource filename is `resources`, which means `resources.c` and `resources.h`, and xml file is `tfe.gresource.xml`.
+In line 6, the resource filename is `resources`, which means `resources.c` and `resources.h`, and the xml file is `tfe.gresource.xml`.
 This method generates C source file by default.
 - 8: Defines source files.
-- 10: Executable function generates a target file by compiling source files.
+- 10: The `executable` function generates a target file by compiling source files.
 The first argument is the filename of the target.
 The following arguments are source files.
 The last two arguments have keys and values.
 For example, the fourth argument has a key `dependencies` , a delimiter (`:`) and a value `gtkdep`.
 This type of parameter is called *keyword parameter* or *kwargs*.
 The value `gtkdep` is defined in line 3.
-The last argument tells that this project doesn't install the executable file.
+The last argument tells Meson and Ninja that this project shouldn't install the executable file.
 So it is just compiled in the build directory.

 Now run meson and ninja.